11.Jesus Before the Soldiers (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

 “Then Pilate took Jesus and scourged him.” -- John 19:1 (RSV)

-Pilate, the magistrate, ordered that Jesus be scourged -- a severe whipping before execution.
-This cruel punishment was state-sponsored terrorism against a man who defied the established order and hierarchy by teaching love for all.
+Pilate, the Roman governor, ordered that Jesus be scourged -- a severe whipping before execution.
+This cruel punishment was state-sponsored terrorism against a man who defied the established order and hierarchy by teaching unlimited love for all.
 When they hit him, they did violence to everyone who has ever dared to be different.
+We are the body of Christ, and every individual’s suffering affects the whole.
 The charge against Jesus was treason, but his “crime” might have gone by a different name in another time and place.
-Governments have imposed similar tortures on people who threaten the social order in various ways, including homosexuality.
+Governments and churches have imposed similar tortures on people who don’t fit in or threaten the system in various ways, including homosexuality.
+Those who carry out the dreadful orders are demeaned in the process too.
 The painful scourging left Jesus bleeding and in shock.

-Jesus, you are no distant, untouchable God.
-You experienced human suffering firsthand.
-Be with all who suffer… and with all who cause suffering.
+Jesus, be with all who suffer… and with all who cause suffering.

 This is part of a series based on “The Passion of Christ: A Gay Vision,” a set of 24 paintings by Douglas Blanchard, with text by Kittredge Cherry.
 For the whole series, click here.